web3ideation/multisig-wallet-w3i/README.md

 let erc20 get transfered at 2 owners ✅
 let erc20 get transferFrom at 2 owners ✅
 let erc721 get transfered at 4 owners ✅
-➡️ let other function do something at 3 owners (ask chat gpt for an example)
+let other function do something ✅

+➡️ adapt the testscript for staging on sepolia and let it run once (be aware of gas costs!) deploy that new version of the multisig wallet and change the address in the .env ✅

 create a new wallet (maybe metamask on the business brave profile) and put some real ETH on it